 Taking extra time to create a focused, actionable agenda is the only way to run efficient meetings that create results.

-In today’s video you’ll discover how to run a super successful—and efficient—sales meeting…
+In today’s video, you’ll discover how to run a super successful—and efficient—sales meeting…

-New case study reveals how a small Ohio bank is beating the big banks,
+A new case study reveals how a small Ohio bank is beating the big banks,

 Think you’re ready for an acquisition?
 Think you’ve got a bullet-proof plan?

 Imagine if you take a “bring-it-on-and-make-it-happen-no-matter-what” bank culture where people are passionate about what they do and combine it with a group with a “sit-behind-our-desks-until-we-need-Preparation-H, whine-and-complain-about-the-economy-and-being-too-busy” group.
 How’s that going to work?
 Without a “come to Jesus, we see the light” intervention, the likelihood of being able to save many of those people is slim.

 Nothing trumps culture.
 Culture means you don’t have middle management breakdown, because they know how to lead.

 The coming bank consolidation isn’t a surprise.
 It’s been predicted for years.
 In fact, the next 18 months are destined to be a major “shake out” period when weak banks will be acquired or closed—and banks that are in a position to capture the best customers in town will become stronger and more profitable.

 If an opportunity like this landed unexpectedly in your lap, would you be ready?
 Most banks wouldn’t be.
 Unfortunately, they’ll suffer years of pain, lost productivity, and even reputation damage from what was previously viewed as the opportunity of a lifetime.

 Let’s face facts.
 You know it is true.
 Banks stink at sales culture.